 The trail has a few hills that you ascend and descend, and at one point it seemed as if I was already at the tallest point since there were no taller trees around.
 You'll know you're getting close when the trail starts curving.
 Eventually you'll arrive in a parking lot with some pit toilets and see the paved trail and observation tower on top of Mount Tom pictured below.

 Further down the trail, you can also choose to take a very short side trail to the top of Badger Hill, which is also another great photo opportunity and a chance to rest for a bit.
 After Badger Hill, you will come to a trail intersection; turn right here.
 You will cross the main road, then end at the trail you started at.
 All in all, this was a pretty rewarding hike and a worthwhile way to spend an afternoon.
-Let me know what you think in the comments section below and be sure to use #nocoastbestcoast on Twitter and Instagram!
+Connect with me using the social media links below and share your adventures!

 Dogs are allowed on leash.
 While this trail is a bit longer than most other family friendly hikes on this site, it should be doable for older kids.
 For families with younger children, drive to the parking lot at the base of Mount Tom instead and cut out 95% of the hiking involved.
 This trail is only available during the Spring, Summer, and Fall; during the winter the trail system changes routes significantly and trails are designated for cross country skiing only.
 In addition, the trail to Mount Tom from the nearby parking lot is technically closed during the winter (though I'm sure you could still climb to the top).
 Be on the lookout for stinging nettle, especially if you choose to hike any of the less-maintained trails in the park.
 We were extremely lucky that we didn't need to use bug spray at all on this trip, but it is a good idea to bring some just in case.
 Also check yourself for ticks after the hike -- I found two lurking on my pant leg.